HardWorkerFree/Shtoockie/README.md

 # Shtoockie

-Repository with some usefull tools.
+Repository with some useful tools.